BAIA-15/observability-hub2/README.md

 }
 ```

+# Elastic File System

+You must configure the following rules in the security groups:
+* The security groups that you associate with a mount target must allow inbound access for the TCP protocol on the NFS port from all EC2 instances on which you want to mount the file system.
+* Each EC2 instance that mounts the file system must have a security group that allows outbound access to the mount target on the NFS port.

 # AWS Systems Manager

 Default Host Management Configuration allows Systems Manager to manage your Amazon EC2 instances automatically.
 After you've turned on this setting, all instances using Instance Metadata Service Version 2 (IMDSv2) in the AWS Region and AWS account with SSM Agent version 3.2.582.0 or later installed automatically become managed instances.